-In the wilds of northern Sonoma County, California, and the shadow of Mount Saint Helena lies thousands of acres of protected lands.
-The gateway to this natural landscape is Audubon Canyon Ranch’s newest sanctuary, the Modini Mayacamas Preserves.
-The Preserves total 3,000 acres and sit on the slopes of the Mayacamas Mountains above Highway 128 in the Alexander Valley.
+In the shadow of Mount Saint Helena lies thousands of acres of protected lands.
+The gateway to this natural landscape is Audubon Canyon Ranch’s Modini Preserve.
+The preserve totals 3,000 acres and sit on the slopes of the Mayacamas Mountains above Highway 128 in the Alexander Valley.

-A favorite spot for birding, the Modini Mayacamas Preserves are traversed by Pine Flat Road, a public county road that meanders through the Preserves allowing visitors to enjoy the views and birdwatch from roadside pullouts anytime without appointment.
+A favorite spot for birding, the Modini Preserve is traversed by Pine Flat Road, a public county road that meanders through the Preserve allowing visitors to enjoy the views and birdwatch from roadside pullouts anytime without appointment.
 Please drive very cautiously, this is a one-lane winding road with very limited sight lines.

 Steep, Wild Country, No Facilities, No Pets

-The Preserves hosts public hikes guided by knowledgable ACR staff and local experts.
+The Preserve hosts public hikes guided by knowledgable ACR staff and local experts.

 All hikes are offered by fee or suggested donation of $20 per person ($15 per ACR member/student, under age 18 free).
 Register online at Eventbrite.
 Contributions support the preservation, education and conservation science programs of Audubon Canyon Ranch.
 All donations are greatly appreciated!